ajayboddu-2006/Digital_Heart_Rate_Estimator/README.md

 <img src="ECG-heart.png" alt="ECG-Heart" width="500"/>

 This project implements a **real-time heart rate estimator** in **Verilog HDL** that processes ECG signals through a digital pipeline: **preprocessing** (derivative filtering, rectification, integration), **self-adaptive peak detection**, **RR interval averaging**, and **BPM calculation**.
-The design outputs accurate heart rate measurements robust to noise and signal variations and is verified using **Icarus Verilog** and **GTKWave**.
+The design outputs accurate heart rate measurements robust to noise and signal variations and is verified using **Xilinx Vivado**.
 ![Heart Rate Pipeline](ecg_signal.png)

 ## Heart Rate Pipeline

 The heart rate estimation system is designed as a **real-time, fully digital signal processing pipeline** for analyzing ECG signals and extracting accurate heart rate information.
-The architecture is modular, allowing independent verification and enhancement of each stage, while maintaining a continuous data flow suitable for **FPGA or ASIC implementation**.
+The architecture is modular, allowing independent verification and enhancement of each stage, while maintaining a continuous data flow suitable for **FPGA implementation**.
 The system is capable of handling noisy and variable ECG signals, ensuring reliable operation in real-world biomedical applications.

 ![Heart Rate Pipeline](pipeline.png)